 - An overall undergraduate grade point average of 2.5 based on a 4.0 scale, or a 2.75 average in the undergraduate major field.

-- Two (2) letters of recommendation from persons qualified to judge aptitude and ability for graduate work; neither recommendation may come from members of the Graduate Council or from the faculty of the Chapman Seminary.
+- Two (2) letters of recommendation from persons qualified to judge aptitude and ability for graduate work; one recommendation may come from the faculty of the Chapman Seminary.

 - Submission of official transcripts of all undergraduate credits and any graduate credits earned.